FLAC3D Theory and Background • Theoretical Background

 Note

-Material in the underlying sections mostly refers to FLAC3D.
-However, same or equivalent concepts, derivations, examples, and results are applied to FLAC2D (as it operates under the assumption of plane-strain which is a subset of full 3D analysis).
+Material in the sections here mostly refers to FLAC3D.
+However, the same or equivalent concepts, derivations, examples, and results are applied to FLAC2D (as it operates under the assumption of plane-strain which is a subset of full 3D analysis).
 Topics or descriptions specific to FLAC2D are explicitly stated where applicable.

 This section contains background information and descriptions of the theoretical basis for the basic components of FLAC.
 It is composed of five major sections, described as follows.